-All OMS Analytics degree students are expected and required to abide by the letter and the spirit of the Georgia Tech Honor Code.
+All OMS Analytics degree students are expected and required to abide by the letter and the spirit of the https://osi.gatech.edu/students/honor-code.
 The teaching assistants and I will also abide by these honor codes.
 I am very serious about this expectation because ethical behavior is extremely important in all facets of life.
 Be sure to review the Georgia Tech Honor Code.
 Any OMS Analytics degree student suspected of behavior in violation of the Georgia Tech Honor Code will be referred to Georgia Tech's Office of Student Integrity.